-How to Best Use First Aid to Study for USMLE Step 1
+How to Best Use First Aid USMLE Step 1 to Study

 First Aid is a publication put out by McGraw-Hill Publishers (the ubiquitous textbook company of all educational resources in the Unites States), and is written by students who excelled on the exam.
 Importantly to know, it is NOT written by the National Board of Medical Examiners, who create and administer the USMLE Step 1 exam.
 A new edition is released yearly to account for changes in the USMLE exam, updated with useful diagrams and charts, and mnemonics are added as students contribute what worked for them.
 These changes are reviewed by faculty and subsequently published.